SharpWoW/wowhaxe/README.md

 The wrapper code in `Wrapper.hx` was figured out by `Vendethiel` at the WoW AddOns Discord.

+## Building

+To work properly in WoW, this code needs to be compiled using Haxe 4.0.0.
+Use the latest preview version and then build with `haxe build.hxml` from the root of this repository.

+The generated Lua code will be found in `bin/main.lua`.

 ## License

 Copyright (c) 2018 by Adam Hellberg.